 We need to take care of our mental health because it's an important part of our overall health.

 Feeling anxious or stressed can be a normal part of life.
 Having these feelings doesn't necessarily mean there's anything wrong.
 However, when feelings like stress, anxiety or sadness increase to the point where they are impacting daily life, they can become a mental health concern to be taken seriously, and support should be sought when needed.

-Schools in B.C. are helping students build skills and knowledge to contribute to their well-being.
+Schools in B.C. are helping students build skills and knowledge to support, understand and improve their well-being.
 It's even a part of the curriculum.

-Social-emotional learning is a set of specific skills that help us:
+Social-emotional learning is a process that helps us to:

 - Build relationships